Vociferous121/Ogasai/README.md

                                   please turn on auto-self cast in the interface menu please turn on click-to-move in the interface menu

   Changes are too numerous to report.
-The original design, combat and rest and targeting system, is based on Logitechs original scripts.
+The original design, combat, rest and targeting system, is based on Logitechs original scripts.